Dendekky/dendekky-graphql-codegen/README.md

-# GraphQL Codegen Online
+# GraphQL Type Generator

-This is a modern [GraphQL Codegen](https://the-guild.dev/graphql/codegen) web wrapper built with Next.js 15, featuring a stunning glassmorphism UI and comprehensive developer experience.
+This is a modern [GraphQL Type Generator](https://the-guild.dev/graphql/codegen) web wrapper built with Next.js 15, featuring a stunning glassmorphism UI and comprehensive developer experience.
 This project eliminates the need for an extra codegen step in your development process.

 ## ✨ Features